openhab/openhabian/docs/openhabian-DEBUG.md

 ### Create a debug log
 If the second install attempt after boot also fails, put openHABian into one of the two more verbose debug levels.
-To do so, edit the config file `nano /etc/openhabian.conf` and change the `mode` parameter to either `unattended_debug` or `debug_maximum` (it should read `unattended` which is the default), then reboot again.
+To do so, edit the config file `nano /etc/openhabian.conf` and change the `debugmode` parameter to either `on` or `maximum` (it should read `off`), then reboot again.
-Use `debug_maximum` to have openHABian show every single command it executes so you or the maintainers you send this to can get an idea which part of the code to look at.
+Using `on` will generate more verbose output of commands and use of `maximum` will have openHABian show every single command it executes so you or the maintainers you send this to can get an idea which part of the code to look at.
 Your next boot run will exhibit much more verbose logging.
-Remember the output will be written to `/boot/first-boot.log`.
+Remember output will be written to `/boot/first-boot.log`.
 If installation still fails to finish, please retrieve `/boot/first-log.boot` from your box, open a GitHub issue (see next paragraph), thoroughly describe the environment conditions and your findings so far and upload the log.

 ### How to open a Github issue